That Time Motley Crue Got a New Drummer and Brought Back the Riffs on ‘New Tattoo’

 Sadly, serious health problems struck the band before the tour in support of the album even began.
 Castillo fell ill with what would eventually be revealed as cancer, which kept him off the road and claimed his life two years later.
 Hole drummer Samantha Maloney took over behind the drum kit for the trek, as seen on the band's 2002 Lewd, Crued & Tatooed live DVD.

 A couple of years later, the stability that had eluded the band for so long would finally return.
 After releasing albums and touring both with Methods of Mayhem and as a solo artist, Lee would rejoin Motley Crue in 2004.
-Although it would be another four years before they released their next (and seemingly last) studio album, 2008's Saints of Los Angeles, the original foursome has remained together since that time.
-However, they plan to call it a career following a final farewell concert in their hometown of Los Angeles on New Year's Eve.
+It would be another four years before they released their next, and seemingly last, studio album, 2008's Saints of Los Angeles.